Menu

 Important:

-The concept of 'borrowing' and 'returning' does not exist.
-If a Dominican asks to borrow something, be it money or an electric drill, for example, in the vast majority of cases ' not all ' the money or the object will never be returned.
+The concept of “borrowing” and “returning” does not exist.
+If a Dominican asks to borrow something, be it money or an electric drill, for example, in the vast majority of cases – not all – the money or the object will never be returned.
 Expats need to be aware of this when offering to loan something.

 The Dominican personality

-In general, Dominicans are a happy, friendly, and helpful people.
-They share everything they have, especially food, and the expats find it amazing that if your car breaks down, or you have a flat tire, the first vehicle to come along will stop and help.
+In general, Dominicans are happy, friendly, and helpful people.
+They share everything they have, especially food, and the expats find it amazing that if your car breaks down or you have a flat tire, the first vehicle to come along will stop and help.
 If you need directions, Dominicans will tell you straight away where to go, even if they have no idea, as they hate disappointing people.
 This latter trait can be annoying as you will never be told the truth, and instead, you will hear what they think you want to hear.
-If you ask when a repair will be ready, you will always be told 'tomorrow', when it could actually take a month.
-This also links into the issue of being on time.
-You may be expecting someone for dinner at 7 pm, you call them at 7.30 pm and they will tell you they are just leaving, which is invariably not the truth and they may actually arrive at 10 pm.
+If you ask when a repair will be ready, you will always be told “tomorrow” when it could actually take a month.
+This also links to the issue of being on time.
+You may be expecting someone for dinner at 7 pm, you call them at 7.30 pm, and they will tell you they are just leaving, which is invariably not the truth, and they may actually arrive at 10 pm.
 This can all be frustrating for the new expat until you learn to understand the culture of the country.

 The concept of sharing can also extend into helping oneself to items in an expat home, which most would consider stealing.
 Dominicans are so used to sharing that if an expat has something that they want, such as food or drinks, they might just help themselves to it without asking.
-This is the reason that in many Dominican homes, you will find locks on bedroom doors.
+This is the reason why, in many Dominican homes, you will find locks on bedroom doors.

-The importance of God
+The importance of God in the Dominican Republic

 As the Dominican Republic is a Roman Catholic country with around 70% of the population described as Catholic, many aspects of life are affected by this.
-For example, abortion is illegal and Dominicans always use the phrase 'Si Dios quiere' (If God wishes it), after almost everything.
-Whenever someone asks how you are, you say fine, followed by 'Gracias a Dios' (thanks to God).
+For example, abortion is illegal, and Dominicans always use the phrase “Si Dios quiere” (If God wishes it) after almost everything.
+Whenever someone asks how you are, you say fine, followed by “Gracias a Dios” (thanks to God).

-Lack of planning
+Dominicans' lack of planning

 Useful link: